Mountain Gorilla Facts in Uganda

-According to the study conducted in Virunga Volcanoes, the mountain gorillas embark on foraging early in the morning, rest in the late morning and around midday.
-They do forage again in the afternoon before retiring for overnight.
-The mountain gorillas depart their nests about 6am except for the cases of forecast and coldness where they are compelled to stay longer in their nests.
+According to the study conducted in Virunga Volcanoes, the mountain gorillas embark on foraging early in the morning, rest in the late morning, and around midday.
+They do forage again in the afternoon before retiring overnight.
+The mountain gorillas depart their nests about 6 am except for the cases of forecast and coldness where they are compelled to stay longer in their nests.

-It can be noted that mountain gorillas spend close to half day foraging while the resting times take about 1/3 of the day.
-The mountain gorillas spend around 6.5% of their day time moving from one point to the other while engaging in social behavior for around 3.6% of the gorilla day time.
-This tend to happen during the resting periods and as a result mid-day becomes a significant period regarding the social life of the gorillas since it is the period when the animals interact with their mates and when the baby gorillas play with no interruptions.
+It can be noted that mountain gorillas spend close to half-day foraging while the resting times take about 1/3 of the day.
+The mountain gorillas spend around 6.5% of their daytime moving from one point to the other while engaging in social behavior for around 3.6% of the gorilla daytime.
+This tends to happen during the resting periods and as a result, mid-day becomes a significant period regarding the social life of the gorillas since it is the period when the animals interact with their mates and when the baby gorillas play with no interruptions.

-Can Gorillas climb trees: Exploring more on gorilla safari in Uganda
+Can Gorillas climb trees: Exploring more on a gorilla safari in Uganda

 Besides Humans, do Gorillas have enemies: Uganda gorilla safari questions

-Mountain gorillas are social animals and thrive in stable and cohesive groups which are kept together by long term bonds among the mature males and females.
+Mountain gorillas are social animals and thrive in stable and cohesive groups which are kept together by long-term bonds among mature males and females.
 It can be noted that female relationships are averagely weak.
 The mountain gorillas are non-territorial Species and the silverback gorilla would aim at defending the family other than the territory.

-It can be noted that 61% of the gorilla groups feature one mature male and a count of females while the 36% has features more than one mature male.
-The remaining gorillas either live alone like male or form exclusive male groups which feature one mature male and a range of younger males.
+It can be noted that 61% of the gorilla groups feature one mature male and a count of females while 36% have features of more than one mature male.
+The remaining gorillas either live alone like males or form exclusive male groups which feature one mature male and a range of younger males.
 The mountain gorilla group sizes range from five (5) to thirty (30) with the common average being ten (10) members.
-Atypical group features one main silverback whose leadership is unquestionable followed by another subordinate silverback who is commonly the half-brother, younger brother or even an adult son of the reigning silverback.
-From this position, there follows the one (1) or two (2) black backs that act as watchmen, three (3) or four (4) that are sexually mature and more bonded to the main silverback for life and these are followed by a range of Juveniles ranging from three (3) to six (6) and the infants.
+The atypical group features one main silverback whose leadership is unquestionably followed by another subordinate silverback who is commonly the half-brother, younger brother, or even an adult son of the reigning silverback.
+From this position, there follow the one (1) or two (2) black backs that act as watchmen, three (3) or four (4) that are sexually mature and more bonded to the main silverback for life, and these are followed by a range of Juveniles ranging from three (3) to six (6) and the infants.

 It can be noted that a considerable number of males and around 60% of the females depart their natal group.
-The males tend to leave the group when they are around 11 years old and process of separation takes time with them starting to forage on the group edge up to when they depart altogether.
-They can leave alone or with an entire male group of 2 – 5 years before attracting females to join them and put up a new group.
-The females are known to leave the group when they are eight (8) years and they either transfer direct to an already established group or forming up a new one with a lone male.
-It is noted that female tend to transfer to many gorilla groups before settling in one.
+The males tend to leave the group when they are around 11 years old and the process of separation takes time with them starting to forage on the group edge up to when they depart altogether.
+They can leave alone or with an entirely male group of 2 – 5 years before attracting females to join them and put up a new group.
+The females are known to leave the group when they are eight (8) years and they either transfer directly to an already established group or form up a new one with a lone male.
+It is noted that females tend to transfer to many gorilla groups before settling in one.